shimna-puthanayil/my-text-pad/README.md

 ## Description

-The application helps to build a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
+This application helps to build a text editor that runs in the browser.
+The app is a single-page application that meets the PWA criteria.
 It features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
-The users can create notes and code snippets with or without an internet connection so that they can retrieve the data for later use.
+The application will also function offline and the users can create notes or code snippets with or without an internet connection so that they can retrieve the data for later use.
 The javascript files have been bundled using webpack.
 A database storage has been created by IndexDB in the browser to store the text from editor.
 A service worker is registered using workbox to pre cache the static assets along with subsequent pages.
 The app can be installed on the desktop with the help of service worker and manifest file.The application uses babel to compile ES6 code to older versions.

 ## Installation